 Since the beginning of the pandemic, 847,709 Covid-19 cases have now been recorded among Latvia's 1.9 million population.

 📈 Pēdējo 24h laikā:— SPKC.gov.lv (@SPKCentrs) July 19, 2022

 ▫️veikti 4248 Covid-19 izmeklējumi;

 ▫️reģistrēti 1179 jauni inficēšanās gadījumi, no tiem 455 nevakcinēti vai vakcinācijas kursu nepabeiguši, 724 vakcinēti;

-The total death toll since the beginning of the pandemic stands at 5,899.
-One of the three most recent fatalities was aged 40-49 years and the two others were aged 80 and over.
+The total death toll since the beginning of the pandemic stands at 5,878.
+The three latest victims were all aged over 70 years.

-Monday hospital data from the National Health Service (NVD) show 180 patients being treated in hospitals, two of whom are displaying serious symptoms.
+Monday hospital data from the National Health Service (NVD) show 152 patients being treated in hospitals, none of whom are displaying serious symptoms.